-If you’ve ever looked at what massage modalities a spa offers, you’ve probably noticed Manual Lymphatic Drainage or MLD listed.
-Or maybe you’ve heard of a celebrity who reported receiving this massage modality, such as Selena Gomez or Kris Jenner.
+If you have ever looked at what massage modalities a spa offers, you have probably noticed Manual Lymphatic Drainage or MLD listed.
+Or perhaps you have heard of a celebrity who reported receiving this massage modality, such as Selena Gomez or Caitlyn Jenner.
 But what is it?
 What does it do?
 To explain that, first we should talk about the lymphatic system and some of its functions.

-The lymphatic system, or lymphoid system, is a network of vessels and organs just beneath your skin.
+The lymphatic system, or lymphoid system- is a network of vessels and organs just beneath your skin.
 They work together to aid the immune system and the circulatory system by doing three main functions: fight infection, absorb lipids (fat), and drain excess fluid.
-Many of you are probably wondering what all that even means..
-But don’t worry!
-I’ll explain.

 It’s pretty easy to assume your immune system is the only thing working to keep you from getting sick; but the lymphatic system has infection fighting cells called lymphocytes that also play a big role!
-These cells are transported in a clear fluid called lymph fluid to get it to where it needs to go to fight infection.
-While the lymphatic system has that going on, it is also absorbing lipids and transporting them to the blood so it enters the circulation.
-This allows them to be available to be used by cells around the body.
-With all these functions going on in the body, the lymphatic system also has to work to drain any waste products such as proteins and fluids.
-These fluids will then be filtered and returned back to the blood.
+These cells are transported in a clear fluid called lymph fluid to get it to where it needs to go to fight the infection.
+While the lymphatic system has that going on, it is also absorbing lipids and transporting them to the blood, entering the body's circulation.
+This allows them to be available to cells in all areas of the body.
+With all these functions going on in the body, the lymphatic system also works to drain any waste products, such as proteins and fluids.
+Then, these fluids are filtered and returned to the blood.
 The lymphatic system does all of this and more!
 But if the lymphatic system gets clogged or damaged, that can slow all these processes and lead to health issues such as lymphedema.
-That though, is where MLD can help.
+This is where MLD can help.